foundryserver/infrastructure/Proxmox Backup Server/readme.md

 ## Network

 This host will only need to connect to the mgmt network on vlan 10.
-The other connection will be on the oob netwrok for idrac.
+The other connection will be on the oob network for idrac.

 ## Configuration